-Crossroads: The Faith and Culture Project was designed by Montreat College to help our students and local community develop their ability to experience, engage, and learn from culture within the context of a Christ-centered worldview.
-We acknowledge the centrality of the arts to the human experience, as both an expression of the human condition and a revelation of God’s character, and we believe that the experience of the arts collectively–music, film, literature, theatre, and visual art–is an essential part of a full Christian life and education.
+Montreat College is committed to helping our students develop their ability to experience, engage, and learn from culture within the context of a Christ-centered worldview.
+As part of this commitment, the Crossroads Faith and Culture Symposium is designed to foster student engagement with the cultural arts: music, literature, film, theatre, and visual art.
+We acknowledge the centrality of the arts to the human experience, both as an expression of the human condition and as a revelation of God’s character, and we believe that the experience of the arts collectively is an essential part of a full Christian life and education.

 2015 Crossroads Speakers and Performers